geekygirldawn/oscon_2015/README.md

                       disappearing.
 I would have liked to have the same for filenames which are the people being replied to, but can't seem to find at option for that
+* -s 30 : seconds per day.
+Not used here, but when you run these yourself, you might want to slow things down a bit so you can better see what's going on.

     $ gource -i 5 --max-user-speed 100 -a 1 --highlight-users gource_output.log